laravel-json-api/docs/1.0/digging-deeper/non-eloquent.md

 ## Concept & Initial Setup

-For each *Non-Eloquent resource*, we need three classes: a `Schema`, `Resource` and a `Repository`.
+For each *Non-Eloquent resource*, we need a `Schema` and a `Resource`.

-Unlike Eloquent schemas, our non-Eloquent schemas cannot be used to serialize the class they represent to a JSON:API resource.
-This means that the `Resource` class is compulsory for non-Eloquent resources (unlike the Eloquent ones, where the `Resource` class is optional).
+We are also likely to need a `Repository`.

+In our Eloquent implementation, the `Resource` class is optional.
+This is because we can use the information from the Eloquent schema to serialize a model to its JSON:API resource representation.
+However, this is not possible for a non-Eloquent resource, because we do not know how to get values from your non-Eloquent class.
+This means the `Resource` class is compulsory.

+The `Repository` class allows our implementation to retrieve objects by their JSON:API resource `id`.
+It is also used for validating any JSON:API resource identifiers that occur within JSON:API documents received from an API client.

-The `Repository` class is the class that plugs the non-Eloquent resource into the JSON:API implementation.
-For Eloquent resources you do not need a `Repository` class because our Eloquent implementation is able to use a generic repository that works for all Eloquent models.
-However, in the non-Eloquent implementation, we need you to write the `Repository` class as we do not know how to interface with your non-Eloquent resource.
+In our Eloquent implementation, you do not need a repository class - because we have implemented a generic repository that works with any Eloquent model.
+However, this is not the case with non-Eloquent resources, as we do not know how to retrieve your non-Eloquent class using a JSON:API resource id.

+The `Repository` class is therefore compulsory if your non-Eloquent resource can be retrieved by its JSON:API resource `id`.
+The only circumstance in which you will not have a repository will be if your non-Eloquent resource can **never** be retrieved by its `id`, and **never** referenced in a JSON:API document by its resource identifier.

 We will now create these three classes for our `Site` entity.